★ BEST INVESTING TOOLS COMPARISON ★

 Can I export data from NYSE (Exchange Data & Tech) and ORTEX?

-ORTEX includes a stock screener for finding investment ideas.
-NYSE (Exchange Data & Tech) focuses on other analytical tools.
+ORTEX has a stock screener for surfacing ideas; NYSE (Exchange Data & Tech) doesn't, and focuses its energy elsewhere.

 Curation & Accuracy